Letaryat/sharptimer-web-panel/README.md

 }
 ```
 - You can turn on / off server list.
-- You can add / remove servers from list in $serverq variable:
+- You can add / remove servers in $serverq variable:
 ```
 $serverq = array(
     0 => array(